-Students self-identifying as needing accommodated testing must visit the OCDS and complete a form.
-Once the form is approved by OCDS staff, the student's faculty and the staff of the Testing Center will be notified.
-Accommodated testing is provide by the Testing Center on the Mid City Campus.
+Students self-identifying as needing accommodated testing must visit the CDS and complete a form.
+Once the form is approved by CDS staff, the student's faculty and the staff of the Testing Center will be notified.
+Accommodated testing is provided by the Testing Center on the Mid City Campus.